benabus/symbaroum/markdown/core_player_guide.md

 - **Vigilant:** Sixth Sense, Witchsight
 - **General:** Berserker, Exceptional Attribute, Wizardry, Recovery, Ritualist, Sorcery, Theurgy, Witchcraft

 #### WITCH
 > "Your will is inferior to the will of Nature.
 Accept it!
 Or die."

 Your home is the wilds; to balance your own needs with the ones of nature is your calling.
 As a witch you have a strong connection to the land itself and can add its primal powers to your inner strength.
-You negotiate with the spirits ofnature, understand theflow and needs of the land, and your powers are derived from the circle oflife and death.
+You negotiate with the spirits of nature, understand theflow and needs of the land, and your powers are derived from the circle of life and death.
-- **Important Attributes:** Resolute13+, Accurate 11+
+- **Important Attributes:** Resolute 13+, Accurate 11+
 - **Suggested race:** Barbarian or changeling
 - **Appropriate abilities:** Mystical Power, Natural Warrior, Ritualist, Witchcraft